 |Duration||Permit Fee||Senior Citizen Fee|

 All cats and dogs in Fremont require a license.
 Permits are for owners that have more animals than allowed with just a license.
-Permits also cover animals such as bees, small animals, chickens, and other birds.
+Permits also cover animals such as goats, small animals, chickens, and other birds.

 A pet owner may keep up to two dogs, or four cats.
 If you have both cats and dogs, you can have up to two dogs and three cats.
 You must get a permit for more animals. ( Fremont Municipal Code 6.10.010)